The Day the Towers Came Down

 September 11, 2001

 The day began like any other.
-I was in fifth grade wearing a horrid burgundy and white school uniform, hair was held up in a ponytail by a tight clip clip (Mami’s idea).
+I was in fifth grade wearing a horrid burgundy and white school uniform.
+My hair was held up in a ponytail by a burgundy clip (Mami’s idea).
 My best friend, Angelica, and I took our seats for another dreaded practice ELA exam.
-An hour and a half of reading passages and filling in bubbles that would not count towards our grade (thanks common core).
+An hour and a half of reading passages and filling in bubbles that would not really count towards our grade (thanks common core).

 We were 20 minutes into the exam when one of the office assistants came into the class.
 She apologized for the interruption and asked, “does anyone have a family member who works in the Twin Towers?”
 No one moved.
 She thanked us and walked away.
 I shrugged and went back to filling in bubbles.
-As I flipped through passages, I noticed my teacher quietly slip out the door to talk to her coworkers.
+As I flipped through passages, I noticed my teacher walked out the door to talk to her coworkers.
 Her face went from serious to grim.
 Don’t ask me how, but I had an eerie feeling something was wrong.
-She returned and I immediately returned my gaze to the test booklet.
+She returned and I quickly turned my gaze back to the test booklet.

 My teacher gave a heavy sigh.
 “Students put your pencils down please and close your test booklets.”